typedb/typedb-docs/09-schema/01-concepts.md

 [tab:end]
 </div>

-An instance of a `person` can have one instance of `phone-number`, or two or three, ... you get the idea.
+An instance of a `person` can have one or more instances of `phone-number`.

 ### Restrict attribute's value by Regex
 Optionally, we can specify a Regex that the values of an attribute type must conform to.
 To do this, we use the `regex` keyword followed by a [Java Regex Pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html).